Scientific-Computing-in-Matlab/Module-3-Representing-Data/docs/pipeline.md

 but your assignment is to fill in more detail.

 You will do this in two complementary formats.

-The first is a PowerPoint (or Visio or Word) to generate a block diagram or flow-chart, explaining the overall pipeline of your project.
+* The first is a PowerPoint (or Visio or Word) to generate a block diagram or flow-chart, explaining the overall pipeline of your project.
 Add this document to the _docs/_ folder of this module.

-The second format consists of M-files that you create.
+* The second format consists of M-files that you create.
 You start from the _read.m_ ,_preprocess.m_, _analyze.m_, and _visualize.m_ m-files that are in the _code/_ folder.
-But you can add files, for instance to define additional functions.
+But you can add files, for instance to define additional functions, or you can rename these files to make their filenames reflect better what goes on inside.

 *** Note that none of this involves writing working code. ***